thebugged/admin-dashboard/README.md

   <h3 align="center">Admin Dashboard</h3>

    <div align="center">
-A design concept for an admin dashboard built using React and Sass with the Recharts library.
+A design concept for an admin dashboard built using React and SCSS with the Recharts library.
     </div>
 </div>
 <br/>